sndrs/colocate-loader/README.md

 ```

 ## How it works
-Given config above, the script block is effectively turned into:
+Non-`script` blocks are injected as imports into the `script` block, once it has passed through its loaders.
+So given the config above, `myModule.html` would be transformed into the following:

 ```js
 import style from 'css-loader!colocate-loader?block=style!myModule.html';